Are you burned out at work?

 5. Ruby Falls

-This is an amazing sight to see.
+This is an amazing sight.
 And the history behind it was fascinating as well.
 Ruby Falls is a water fall 1200 feet under ground!
 To get done there, you descend in a elevator, the only elevator.
 Yeah, our guide noted that it broke down once and two tour groups were stuck until the next morning.
-She also noted that the got lifetime passes but have yet to come back (haha).
+She also noted that they got lifetime passes but have yet to come back (haha).
 Can’t imagine why?
 No worries though, they have since built a separate emergency exit if that were to happen again.
 The falls itself is truly amazing!
 You only get a few minutes to actually see the falls, maybe you get more time if you are there when it’s not so busy.
 I would recommend going early in the day to beat the crowd.
 There’s not enough space for two groups to pass each other at one time, so you may have to step to the side several times if it’s busy.
 I also learned that they have a haunted cavern during Halloween and and Christmas Underground during the holiday season, so again, something that can be done no matter what time of the year you go.

 6. Chattanoogan Hotel